Skip to content

 Week 4: Periodisation for Combat Sports

-The combined periodisation week.
-Covers training load management and timetable optimisation across the week, and goes deeper on how S&C programming integrates concurrently with striking, grappling, wrestling, and sparring across the different phases of preparation (general prep, specific prep, fight camp, taper).
-Addresses interference, compatibility, and sequencing across disciplines so that S&C complements rather than competes with technical work.
+The combined periodisation week covers training load management and timetable optimisation.
+It goes deeper on how S&C programming integrates concurrently with striking, grappling, wrestling, and sparring across the different phases of preparation (general prep, specific prep, fight camp, taper).
+It addresses interference, compatibility, and sequencing across disciplines, so that S&C complements rather than competes with technical work.

 5